 Ms CONNOLLY: Just further on that, do you think that for school leavers from grades 10 and 11, there is an impression that it is easy to get a job?

 Ms KERR: Yes.
-I was told, ‘If you graduate high school from Year 12, it will be easier for you to find a job because it will look better on your resume that you have stuck it out and completed it’.
+I was told, ‘If you graduate high school from Year 12, it will be easier for you to find a job because it will look better on your résumé that you have stuck it out and completed it’.
 That was not the case at all—absolutely not.

 Ms CONNOLLY: And did you have any conversations with career counsellors?